basiqio-oss/account-verification/README.md

 # Account verification

-This application takes a user through the account verification process using the BasiqConnectControl UI component.
+This application takes a user through the account verification process using the Basiq API.

-It is built with a React FE, Express/NodeJS backend.

-Before you can spin up you will need to create a `.env` file and create a variable `BASIQ_API_KEY` in which you store your applications API key.

 ## Getting started